Will be available soon.

 11.1 In case of any personal data breach, the Data Processor shall, without undue delay after having become aware of it, notify the Data Controller of the personal data breach.

-11.3 The Data Processor’s notification to the Data Controller shall, if possible, take place within 48 hours after the Data Processor has become aware of the personal data breach to enable the Data Controller to notify the personal data breach to the competent supervisory authority, if required under the GDPR and applicable Data Protection Regulation.
+11.3 The Data Processor’s notification to the Data Controller shall, if possible, take place within 48 hours after the Data Processor has become aware of the personal data breach to enable the Data Controller to notify the personal data breach to the competent supervisory authority, if required under applicable Data Protection Laws.

-11.4 In accordance with Clause 10.2(a), the Data Processor shall assist the Data Controller in notifying the personal data breach to the competent supervisory authority, meaning that the Data Processor is required to assist in obtaining the following information:
+In accordance with Clause 10.3, the Data Processor shall assist the Data Controller in notifying the personal data breach to the competent supervisory authority, meaning that the Data Processor is required to assist in obtaining the following information:

 - The categories of personal data involved in the breach